-He also expressed hope that homegrowing would eventually be allowed as the market matures.
+He also hoped that home growing would be allowed as the market matures.

 Chazukow is hopeful that the market will expand, citing the general lack of complaints about it.
-He said he has enjoyed supporting cannabis, calling it serendipitous after being a cannabis advocate.
+He said he has enjoyed supporting cannabis, calling it serendipitous after being an NJ cannabis advocate.

 “I’m very grateful for where it ended up,” Chazukow said.
 “It’s very rewarding work.”